SWC-Advanced-Microscopy/SimpleMScanner/README.md

   3. Acquisition of multiple channels
   4. Generation of scan patterns and image display are handled by external functions
   5. Adds an optional histogram overlay on top of the scan images
-  6. Saving to disk with time-stamps in TIFF info
+  6. Saving to disk as a TIFF stack.
+Time-stamps added to the info.
+A function to read back the data is provided.
   7. Bidirectional scanning

 * **scanAndAcquire_OO** - The same features as scanAndAcquire_Polished but in an object-oriented interface.
+The purpose of this it to contract procedural with object-oriented code.

-* **scannerGUI** - A simple GUI wrapper for scanAndAcquire_OO.
-Currently it only:
+* **scannerGUI** - A simple GUI wrapper class for scanAndAcquire_OO.
+This showcases some of the advantages of using object-oriented techniques for data acquisition and GUI-building.
+The scannerGUI class is not supposed to be a complete GUI application.
+Its purpose is to demonstrate how easy it is to wrap an object with a GUI.
+Currently the scannerGUI provides the following features:
   1. Starts/stops scanning
-  2. Switches back and forth between unidirectional and bidirectional modes.
+  2. Switches back and forth between unidirectional and bidirectional modes
-  3. Allows update of the bidirectional phase delay
+  3. Allows update of the bidirectional phase delay whilst scanning
-  4. Saving that can be toggled with a checkbox
+  4. Saving to disk

 * The **buildingBlocks** folder contains code snippets to help teach the individual concepts from the above without providing a solution to the whole problem.